paritytech/polkadot-sdk/src/api/chainHead_unstable_body.md

 }
 ```

-After an `"event": "done"`, `"event": "failed"`, or `"event": "disjoint"` is received, no more notification will be generated.
+After an `"event": "done"`, `"event": "inaccessible"`, or `"event": "disjoint"` is received, no more notification will be generated.

 **Note**: Other events might be added in the future, such as reports on the progress of the fetch.

 ## Possible errors

-- If the networking part of the behaviour fails, then a `{"event": "failed"}` notification is generated (as explained above).
+- If the networking part of the behaviour fails, then a `{"event": "inaccessible"}` notification is generated (as explained above).
 - A JSON-RPC error is generated if the `followSubscriptionId` is invalid.
 - If the `followSubscriptionId` is dead, then a `{"event": "disjoint"}` notification is generated (as explained above).
 - A JSON-RPC error is generated if the block hash passed as parameter doesn't correspond to any block that has been reported by `chainHead_unstable_follow`.